 Under Network devices, click Switches.

-Once you have added the switch to the workspace, click once to open the Switch0 properties.
+Once you have added the key to the workspace, click once to open its properties.

 Select the FastEthernet0 network card on PC0.